-There are several caregiver workshops available with some being disease-specific.
+There are workshops specifically designed for family caregivers and the disease you are caring for.
 Attending a Caregiver workshop can provide you with information, helpful strategies, and tips for caregiving.
 Check with your local Senior Center and Region 9 AAA to see what classes are available.